 This verse clearly states that prisoners of war are only to be taken after a regular battle.
 The enslavement of people by unjustly attacking their country is made unlawful by this statement.
 It further states that the captives of war are not to be enslaved under any circumstances.
 Moreover, the duration of captivity should not exceed the duration of the war.
-Once the war is over, then the captives should be released either as a favour or by taking ransom.
+Once the war is over and the hostilities come to an end, then the captives should be released either as a favour or by taking ransom.

 This scenario where a former slave became the leader of his masters points to the social transformation Islam brought about in Arabia, a parallel to which cannot be found in the entire history of mankind.